What trails should I hike on my next adventure? We get that question all the time.

 Scenic Views

-+ I’m outdoors at least.
-No proper scenic views or areas; area is overused, noisy, and/or derelict.
++ I’m in the outdoors at least.
+No big scenic views or areas; area is overused, noisy, and/or derelict.
 Road walks and stretched of trail on private land.
 Recent logging or mineral extraction and/or fouled earth.

 ++ Pleasant.
 Mostly in forest with periodic scenic views into the depth of the woods or across a nice creek.

 +++ Gorgeous.
-Great trail in big forest with big views.
+Great trail in deep forest with big views.
 Developed scenic areas or overlooks.
-Arches or other geology.
+Arches or other geology sites.

 ++++ Outstanding.
-Major overlooks to fantastic geologic and water features.
+Major overlooks and fantastic geologic and water features.
 If you see people, they will surely have cameras.

-Elevation.
-Since the elevation relief is given for the trail, the number of ‘ascents’ or ‘uphills’ are denoted by the ^ character.
+Since the elevation relief is shown on our trail maps, the number of “ascents” or “uphills” are denoted by the ^ character.

 ^^